nilutz/sea-lion-counter/README.md

 #### 3. Train the Network
 Download [inception_v4.ckpt](https://github.com/tensorflow/models/tree/master/slim) and unpack the .tar.gz and put in data folder.

-Run `main.py' and specify which dataset to use...
+Run `python main.py` and specify which dataset to use...

+Run `tensorboard --logdir=results/ContextualInceptionModel_time` where time is a data string, e.g.: 2017-08-09_19-07-24 (a folder which is created upon starting the )

 # TODO:
 - change so that vgg and all the other need just a cmd / so the paths in main.py , basic_model.py , etc.